I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 Side 2 gets off to a strange start with the short, trippy sound collage "Prelude to Joanie," which serves as the intro to the twangy, psychedelic flavored epic "Joanie's Butterfly."
 "Rock in a Hard Place (Cheshire Cat)" is a raunchy, basic blues-rock stomper, and the album comes to a close with the punchy sleaze rocker "Jig is Up" and the middling "Push Comes to Shove," which gives Tyler a chance to show off his harmonica chops.

 All in all, Rock in a Hard Place is a solid release.
-Unfortunately most Aerosmith fans tend to rank it near the bottom of the band's catalog due to its lack of Joe Perry and Brad Whitford.
-Giving credit where credit's due, Jimmy Crespo's impressive six-string fireworks provide most of the album's highlights.
+Unfortunately most Aerosmith fans tend to rank it near the bottom of the band's catalog due to the lack of Perry and Whitford, but Jimmy Crespo's impressive six-string fireworks provide most of the album's highlights.
 Jimmy has never been given his due by the Aerosmith faithful, which is a shame, because this guy was a more than capable replacement for the mighty Joe Perry.
 Mad respect, Jimmy!

 Rock in a Hard Place may not rate as high in the Smith catalog as classics like Toys in the Attic or Rocks, but it's a respectably rockin' slab of sleaze in its own right that does the Aerosmith name proud, as far as I'm concerned.